 Vacancies that occur during the school year are not easily filled; therefore, a tuition agreement refund policy is necessary.
-Once registered, if a child leaves Espirito Santo School any time during the first trimester, the school will retain tuition from three months.
+Once registered, if a child leaves Espirito Santo School any time during the first trimester (which includes the beginning of the tuition agreement in July-September), the school will retain tuition from three months.
 If a child leaves Espirito Santo School during the second trimester, the school will retain tuition from five months.
-If a child leaves Espirito Santo School during the third trimester, the tuition will be prorated for the months the child was in the school.
+If a child leaves Espirito Santo School during the third trimester, the tuition will be pro-rated for the beginning of the tuition agreement (July 1st) to the last day that the student attends Espirito Santo School.

 For students in the 8th grade, and in Pre-Kindergarten, tuition and fees must be paid in full for students to be eligible to participate in graduation exercises.
+All accounts need to be current by June 30th of each school year.